gijsvanhoutum/gijsvanhoutum.github.io/index.md

 </p>

 During this specific project there was a need for a fast video recording application that could talk with the DinoLite Edge camera.
-Since I could not find one, I decided to write one myself, **TREC**.
+Since I could not find one, I decided to write one myself, [TREC: Threaded Video Player and Recorder](https://github.com/gijsvanhoutum/trec).
 It is often hard to see what computer vision algorithms do when you change certain parameters.
-I therefore created another application named **ALAN** that could visualize and run camera footage alongside different computer vision algorithms in real-time as well as use pre-recorded videos.
+I therefore created another application named [ALAN: Algorithm Analyzer](https://github.com/gijsvanhoutum/alan) that could visualize and run camera footage alongside different computer vision algorithms in real-time as well as use pre-recorded videos.

 ---